-Aside from helping to make an interesting picture, clouds can let the light through or block it…they give the light and take it away.
-There’s just no sense in getting uptight and in a hurry, it’s Mother Nature who calls the shots when shooting outside.
+Clouds are important to landscape pictures, especially in infrared photography.
+They let the light through or block it…they give the light and take it away.
+There’s just no sense in getting uptight and in a hurry, it’s Mother Nature calling the shots when shooting outside.
 You’re actually along for her ride whether or not you’ll admit it.
-Sometimes, all you can do is wait and your efforts are best greased with patience.
+Sometimes, all you can do is wait.
+Best to grease up your patience.

-In this black and white infrared image, both the sky and water have gone black with the rest varying intensities of white.
-Every year, the middle of March is the tail-end rump of winter with everything still drab and brown while Spring waits to bust out in glorious green.
-It’s a great time for shooting black and white, especially in the infrared I love.
+In this black and white infrared picture, both the sky and water have gone black with the rest in varying intensities of white.
+Every year, the middle of March is the tail-end rump of winter with everything still drab and brown.
+It’s very dull to the eye.
+Yet, soon Spring comes to bust out in glorious green.
+I’ve found that drab time is great for shooting black and white, especially in the infrared I love.

-There’s another horizontal view of two sycamore trees along this lakeshore here as Two Dancers #14896.
+If you like this infrared shot, there’s also another horizontal view of two sycamore trees along this lakeshore titled Two Dancers #14896.

 Location: near Hollidaysburg, Blair County, Pennsylvania.
 Picture and story © Andrew Dierks